Rodolivos

 Rodolivos (Ροδoλίβος) is a town and a former municipality in the Serres regional unit, Greece.
 Since the 2011 local government reform it is part of the municipality Amfipoli, of which it is the seat and a municipal unit.
 The municipal unit has an area of 106.034 km2.
 It is about 30 km from Drama.
-Its population was 2,611 in 2001.
+Its population was 2,002 in 2021.
 The village is at the foot of Mount Pangaio.

-Just next to Rodolivos, namely on the hill of "St. Athanasius" and also in the neighboring place "Kouria", are attested traces of two ancient settlements of Edonida (Greek: Ηδωνίδα), which were located on the via Egnatia.
+Just next to Rodolivos, namely on the hill of "St. Athanasius" and also in the neighboring place "Kouria", are attested traces of two ancient settlements of Edonis (Greek: Ηδωνίδα), which were located on the via Egnatia.
 In these sites were found some inscriptions of imperial times (2nd-3rd AD).

 Subdivisions

-The municipal unit Rodolivos is subdivided into the following communities (population in 2011 in square brackets):
+The municipal unit Rodolivos is subdivided into the following communities (population in 2021 in square brackets):